 How often do I need to update my plan?

 You should review your plan every few years to make sure that it still meets your needs and goals.
 Sometimes your choices for executors and trustees change, or you may change your mind about who you want to inherit your assets.
 The laws change and your plan may need to be updated.
 If you get married or divorced, lose your spouse, have children, move to another state, or your finances change for better or worse, you should review your plan with your attorney.
-To schedule an appointment with our estate planning attorneys, please call us at 845-727-4000 or 212-864-6401.
+To schedule an appointment with our estate planning attorneys, please call us at 845-727-4000.